surajshetiya/surajshetiya.github.io/_posts/2017-02-16-Divide-Line-Segment.md

 From the new point that you just obtained, measure the length l and draw a circle to obtain another point on the line.
 Keep repeating this process till you obtain your *n* points.
 In the diagram below, we obtained the points K, L and M by drawing these circles.
 ![Step 2a]({{site.baseurl}}/images/div_line_segment/div_line_seg_step_2a.png "Step 2a")

-#### Step 3: Form the triangle
+### Step 3: Form the triangle

 We now obtain the apex(the vertex N in the theory example) of the triangle by using the points B and M. Connect the points B and M and extend these till it cuts the line AE.
 ![Step 3a]({{site.baseurl}}/images/div_line_segment/div_line_seg_step_3a.png "Step 3a")

-From the apex N draw lines NJ, NK and NL to cut the line AB to obtain O, P and Q.
+From the apex N draw lines through J, K and L to cut the line AB at O, P and Q.
 ![Step 3b]({{site.baseurl}}/images/div_line_segment/div_line_seg_step_3b.png "Step 3b")
 ![Step 3c]({{site.baseurl}}/images/div_line_segment/div_line_seg_step_3c.png "Step 3c")